ericpardee/privacy.com-to-ynab/README.md

 ## Prerequisites

-Ensure you have Python 3.11 and Docker installed on your machine.
+Ensure you have Python 3.11 and/or Docker installed on your machine.

 ## Contributing